 Introducing this option would require that a registrant agree to such an appeal mechanism up front, in the form of a new provision in the domain name registration agreement – this would necessitate a consensus policy decision which would obligate all ICANN-accredited registrars to amend their registration agreements accordingly.

-A critical question in this regard is whether the provision of yet another de novo review in the form o an arbitral or other third party non-judicial mechanism is similar or equivalent in terms of access, fairness and the scope of relief it would offer a registrant compared to seeking relief via a court of competent jurisdiction.
+A critical question in this regard is whether the provision of yet another de novo review in the form of an arbitral or other third party non-judicial mechanism is similar or equivalent in terms of access, fairness and the scope of relief it would offer a registrant compared to seeking relief via a court of competent jurisdiction.

+Would adding binding arbitration without recourse to national courts create a risk that the jurisprudence developed under such a system diverges from and becomes disconnected from that developed in national courts, without the ability to reconcile those differences?
+Would this exacerbate the risk of forum shopping?

 Nevertheless, the UNCITRAL Rules and the use of arbitration as a means to resolve commercial disputes are well-established.

-However, will adding the possibility of allowing use of yet another arbitral or other third party non-judicial process familiar to IGOs have the effect of leaving a registrant with no limited, choices (i.e. either be involuntarily submitting to a second layer of arbitral or other third party non-judicial process or have the registrant’s domain name taken from the registrant)?
+However, will adding the possibility of allowing use of yet another arbitral or other third party non-judicial process familiar to IGOs have the effect of leaving a registrant with no, or limited, choices (i.e. either be involuntarily submitting to a second layer of arbitral or other third party non-judicial process or have the registrant’s domain name taken from the registrant)?

 Similarly, will introducing this option affect the likelihood that a registrant will not contest a UDRP or URS complaint in the first place rather than respond and challenge a complaint through multiple layers of non-judicial processes?
 The WG notes that this is a matter of individual decision making on the part of each registrant and will also depend on the facts of each case.
 Nevertheless, the WG believes it essential to fully explore the implications of adding a new component to the UDRP and URS.